Discover the Sacred Waters of St. Declan’s Well: A Journey Through History and Faith

 St Declans Well

-The Holy Well is dedicated, like every other ancient monument in Ardmore, to St. Declan.
+Like every other ancient monument in Ardmore, the Holy Well is dedicated to St. Declan.
 Three rude crucifixions (apparently late medieval) in stone have seen built into the modern masonry which surmounts the well.
 Rounds or Stations are performed at the well and church ruin by thousands of persons on each recurring feast day of the saint (July 24th) or on the Sunday within its octave.
 At midnight on the 23rd of July, a mass sometimes celebrated at the Well.

 The following is quoted from a local paper [Dungarvan Observer 1936] under the heading “St. Declan’s Well, Ardmore”: “A young local man writes stating that on his first visit to St. Declan’s Blessed Well at Ardmore he was cured of an ailment which the doctor had failed to cure.
 He exhorts people to visit the Holy Well on July 23rd and 24th each year.”